Flöhe bei Katzen

 Fighting fleas on animals and in the home is so difficult because flea infestations occur in different stages of development.
 On average, only 5% of infestations are adult fleas - 95%, however, are eggs, larvae and pupae.
 An adult female flea can lay up to 30 eggs a day.
 Within one to two days, the eggs develop into larvae, which then pupate.
 After three to five weeks, the fleas finally hatch from the pupae.

-If you only treat the adult fleas on your cat but do not clean the environment properly, the fleas will probably return after a few days or weeks because a new generation has grown.
-The flea infestation must therefore be treated in two steps: firstly, the affected cat must be treated and secondly, the environment and your entire home must be thoroughly cleaned.
+So if you only fight the adult fleas on your cat but do not clean the environment sufficiently, the fleas will probably return after a few days or weeks because a new generation has grown.
+Fighting the flea infestation must therefore be done in two steps: firstly, you need to treat the infested cat and secondly, you need to thoroughly clean the environment and your entire home.

 Combating and preventing flea infestation in cats